-This Saturday 24th July our own Ailith Harley-Roberts will be swimming 3.9km, cycling 180km and finishing with a 42.2km run - all within 17 hours - to complete a home-made Iron distance triathlon in Yorkshire.
-Others will be joining her for parts of the event, both to challenge themselves and support Ailith in her epic mission.
+She did it!!!!
+Saturday 24th July our own Ailith Harley-Roberts swam 3.9km, cycled 180km and ran 42.2km - all within 17 hours - to complete a home-made Iron distance triathlon in Yorkshire.
+Others joined her along the way to support her in her mission but at the end of the day there was one Iron Woman - WELL DONE AILITH!!!

-The whole event will be with the aim of raising essential funds for Sunshine & Smiles to create ‘The Sunshine Hub’.
+The whole event is with the aim of raising essential funds for Sunshine & Smiles to create ‘The Sunshine Hub’.

 The Sunshine Hub